 [WARNING!]
 Initialising the settings means that all the stored calibration values will be lost as well as modulation assignments, MIDI settings, tuning, cv/gate settings etc. Basically all the settings under the [BUTTON-SETUP] pages will be initialised to default values.
-You should power-cycle MOTAS-6 after initialisation to re-establise the correct hardware configuration.
+Also the hardware configuration settings are reset and so you should power-cycle MOTAS-6 after initialisation to reestablise the correct hardware configuration.